petyaracz/Racz2023trance/Readme.md

 trance and possession phenomena are present and (b) come from the standard cross-cultural sample.

-Following Bourguignon (1968), we reduce the complexity of the outcome variable to two levels: whether a society has *possession trance* or not.
 The predictors are the possible covariates identified above.
 Some predictors, like `EA032` (Jurisdictional hierarchy of local community) or `EA113` can be construed to follow a scale.
 These are input as *ordered factors*.
 Others, like `EA053` (Sex differences in animal